-Leader of the Council Role Purpose To be responsible for the Council's overall vision, strategy and budget setting and monitoring.
-To provide clear political leadership both within and outside the County Council to help advance all of the County Council's key outcomes.
-To create effective internal and external relationships with key organisations both within Staffordshire, nationally and internationally.
-To win new resources for Staffordshire to deliver the vision of a county where big ambitions, great connections and greener living give everyone the opportunity to prosper, be healthy and happy To be accountable for the development and delivery of the county council strategies and to ensure that those strategies are able to meet the outcomes required by the Council and Cabinet.
-To appoint and hold Cabinet colleagues to account as they ensure accountability within their commissioning/service areas including that financial and operational performance in those areas meets the requirements of the Council's Strategic Plan, Business Plan and the Medium-Term Financial Strategy (MTFS).
-To hold Cabinet colleagues accountable for the delivery of the appropriate key projects/programmes including the delivery on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
-To Chair meetings of the Cabinet To represent, or appoint a representative of, the County Council on a range of outside bodies both within and outside of Staffordshire.
-To be the County Council's representative on the Local Enterprise Partnership (LEP). • To be the County Council's representative on the Staffordshire To be the County Council's representative on the Staffordshire Leaders' Board and to approve the adoption of minor changes to its Terms of Reference (in consultation with the Monitoring Officer).
-In consultation with the Chief Executive, to appoint (and/or remove) officers and members (as appropriate) to act as Directors on Boards of companies of which the County Council is a member or is to be a member.
-Key External Public sector bodies locally, nationally and internationally as Relationships appropriate including the LEP, Network Staffordshire, County Council's Network, Midlands Engine, Midlands Connects Board, Constellation Partnership, North Midlands Manufacturing Corridor, criminal justice partners, HM Treasury and the Department for Communities and Local Government.
-Key Internal Business locally, nationally and internationally as appropriate.
-Cabinet Director of Finance Relationships Cabinet Shadow Cabinet Director of Finance County Solicitor Keiationsinps Senior Leadership Team County Solicitor Appropriate Scrutiny Committees Committees
+Leader of the Council

+Role Purpose To be responsible for the Council's overall vision, strategy and

+budget setting and monitoring.

+To provide clear political leadership

+County Council to help advance all of the County Council's key

+outcomes.

+To create effective internal and external relationships with key

+organisations both within Staffordshire, nationally and

+internationally.To win new resources for Staffordsl hire to deliver the vision of a

+county where big ambitions, grea

+living give everyone the opportunit •

+happy y to prosper, be nearthy and

+To be accountable for the development pment and delivery of the

+county council strategies and to ens

+able to meet the outcomes required

+To appoint and hold Cabinet coll eagues to account as they

+ensure accountability within their of

+including that financial and operation

+areas meets the requirements of t

+Business Plan and the Medium-Tern

+To hold Cabinet colleagues accoun •

+appropriate key projects/programm

+time and budget and meet the re quirements of the Strategic

+Plan, Business Plan and the MTFS.
+To Chair meetings of the Cabinet

+To represent, or appoint a representative of, the County Council

+To represent, or appoint a represent on a range of outside bodies b

+Staffordshire. our within and outside or

+To be the County Council's represent tative on the Local Enterprise

+Partnership (LEP).

+To be the County Council's represe To be the County Council's representative on the Staffordshire

+Leaders' Board and to approve the adoption of minor changes to

+its Terms of Reference (in consultation with the Monitoring

+Officer).

+In consultation with the Chief Ex

+remove) officers and members (

+Directors on Boards of companies or r which the County Council is

+Key External a member or is to be a member.Public sector bodies locally, natio nally and internationally as

+Relationships appropriate including the LEP, Ne

+Keiduonsinps Council's Network, Midlands Engine

+Constellation Partnership, North •

+• • Corridor, criminal justice partners, HM Treasury and the

+Department for Communities and L •

+Business locally, nationally and inte

+Key Internal • Cabinet Director of Finance

+Relationships Shadow Cabinet County Solicitor

+Senior Leadership Team Appropriate Scrutiny

+Committees